codeforamerica/uswds/README.md

 This script hooks into the default [`npm publish`](https://docs.npmjs.com/cli/v9/commands/npm-publish) command to push local commits and tags to remote **before** NPM publishes the latest version to its registry.

-You don't need to run this script on its own, just run `npm publish` when you are ready to publish the latest version of the package.
+This script doesn't need to run on its own, just run `npm publish` when you are ready to publish the latest version of the package.

 ```bash
 npm run prepublishOnly